Wed Feb 11 at 5pm

 Yoga helps with sleep like a lullaby, gently lulling you into a peaceful slumber.
 It can help calm the mind, reduce stress, and increase relaxation, all of which can improve sleep quality.
 Plus, it's a lot more effective than counting sheep.

-Yoga can help improve longevity like a fountain of youth for your body.
-It can help reduce the risk of chronic diseases, improve cardiovascular health, and reduce stress.
-Plus, it's a lot more fun than drinking from an actual fountain of youth.
+Yoga is like a multivitamin for your overall health.
+It can help improve cardiovascular health, increase flexibility and strength, and reduce stress.
+Plus, it's a lot more fun than swallowing a giant pill every day.